 WFP reaches more than four million people every month inside Syria with urgently needed food and provides electronic food vouchers (e-card) to up to 1.5 million refugees in neighbouring countries.

 WFP knows that host countries are affected by the burden of the refugee crisis.
 And, thanks to the food e-card system, WFP has injected more than US$1 billion into the local economies of Jordan, Lebanon, Turkey, Iraq and Egypt and helped create thousands of local jobs in the food retail sector.

 Visit the Syrian Arab Republic newsroom for the latest news releases, stories, photos and publications on the Syria emergency.

 Every month, WFP distributes family food rations to displaced and conflict-affected families across Syria.
 These rations contain staple food items including rice, bulgur wheat, pasta, lentils, canned food, sugar, salt, cooking oil and wheat flour.
 More than four million people benefit from this assistance every month.

 As the conflict drags on, WFP is working with key partners to build resilience in relatively stable areas.
 Food assistance for some displaced families will be provided as an incentive to work on rehabilitating infrastructure, vegetable gardening or poultry production with the Food and Agriculture Organisation (FAO).

-WFP’s nutrition programme for pregnant women and nursing mothers helps 5,000 mothers in Homs and Lattakia to buy fresh produce, dairy and meat products to supplement their diets using WFP food vouchers.
-WFP plans to expand this programme to other governorates, reaching 15,000 mothers this year.
+WFP’s nutrition programme for pregnant women and nursing mothers helps more than 7,000 mothers in Homs and Lattakia buy fresh produce, dairy and meat products to supplement their diets using WFP food vouchers.
+WFP plans to expand this programme to Tartous, Aleppo and Qamishly over the first quarter of 2016, reaching 15,000 mothers.

 Critical funding shortages